Portfolio Advice

 What is a university portfolio?

 A portfolio is a collection of your creative work.
-It's a way to demonstrate your ability to your chosen university.
-Your portfolio should be submitted as a digital document.
+It’s a way to demonstrate your ability to your chosen university.
+If you're attending an in-person interview you'll present your physical portfolio when you're there.
+If you need an online interview instead, you'll submit your portfolio as a digital document.

-The kinds of things you'll need to include in your digital portfolio depends on the course you're applying for.
-We've split our 'what to include' by subject area below.
-Just select the subject area you're applying for and you can find out the kind of thing that's best to include in your portfolio.
-Remember it's about quality not quantity – aim for between 10-20 pieces maximum.
+The kinds of things you'll need to include in your portfolio depends on the course you're applying for.
+We've split out what to include by subject area below.
+Just select the subject area you're applying for and you can find out the kind of thing that's best to include in your university portfolio.
+Remember it's about quality not quantity – aim for between 10-20 pieces of your work.

 Make sure you include good quality photographs or scans of any drawings, paintings, prints, 3D or other non-digital work and consider including captions that give details of the size, medium and content of your work.

-If you don't have a traditional portfolio from your work over the last year and your chosen course requires one don't worry.
-You'll be able to respond to one of our Falmouth Challenges instead, giving you the chance to showcase your talent in a unique way.
-Find out more on our dedicated Challenges page.
+If you don't have a traditional portfolio from your recent school or college work and your chosen course requires one, don't worry.
+You'll be able to create one using our Falmouth Creative Projects.
+Find out more on our dedicated Creative Projects page.

-In this kind of portfolio you'll need to include things like: preliminary sketches, observational drawings, finished pieces and final outcomes.
+In an art portfolio you'll need to include things like: preliminary sketches, observational drawings, finished pieces and final outcomes.
 Illustrations can be digital or hand drawn.

 We also welcome paintings or colour work, to show how you can use, mix, control and communicate with colour.